Kidney Health

 Preventing and treating kidney stones

 The biggest risk factor for kidney stones is not drinking enough fluids.
 Kidney stones are more likely to occur if you produce less than one litre (slightly over a quart) of urine a day.
-If you suffer from kidney stones, consume at least eight or more glasses of “good” fluids each day, such as water, herbal tea, vegetable juice or broth, unless you have other medical conditions that prevent you from doing so.
+If you suffer from kidney stones, consume at least 1.5 litres of “good” fluids each day, such as water, herbal tea, vegetable juice or broth, unless you have other medical conditions that prevent you from doing so.

-Drink even more water in very hot weather, when dancing or exercising, or if you have diarrhea or have been vomiting.
+Drink even more water in very hot weather, when dancing, playing sports or exercising, or if you have diarrhea or have been vomiting.
 Remember that alcohol and caffeine can be dehydrating.
 Beverages containing either of these can increase your need for water and other good fluids.
 In some cases, medications may be prescribed to help prevent the formation of stones.